VinuSion/Adventjs-2023/README.md

 # Advent JS - 2023 🎄

 [AdventJS](https://adventjs.dev/) is an event made by [@midudev](https://midu.dev/).
-During the 24 days of December right before Christmas Eve, each day javascript challenges will be posted on this website:
+During the 25 days of December ending exactly on Christmas Eve, each day javascript challenges will be posted on this website:

 - https://adventjs.dev/